champsproject/ldds/paper/paper.md

 \mathcal{L}\left(\mathbf{x}_0,t_0,\tau\right) = \int_{t_0-\tau}^{t_0+\tau} g(\mathbf{x}(t);\mathbf{x}_0) \, dt
 \end{equation}

-Different formulations of the Lagrangian descriptor exist in the literature where the positive function $g$ is: the arc length of a trajectory in phase space, the arc length of a trajectory projected on the configuration space, the sum of the $p$-norm of the vector field components [@lopesino2017], and the Maupertuis' action of Hamiltonian mechanics.
+Different formulations of the Lagrangian descriptor exist in the literature where the non-negative function $g$ is: the arclength of a trajectory in phase space, the arclength of a trajectory projected on the configuration space, the $p$-norm or $p$-quasinorm [@lopesino2017], and the Maupertuis' action of Hamiltonian mechanics.
 The approach provided by Lagrangian descriptors for revealing phase space structure has also been adapted to address discrete-time systems (maps) and stochastic systems.

 This open-source package incorporates the following features: